offen/offen/docs/docs/running-offen/tutorials/configuring-deploying-offen-docker.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Configuring and deploying Offen Fair Web Analytics using Docker
+#	Installation with Docker

-{: .no_toc }
+Configuring and deploying Offen Fair Web Analytics using Docker {: .no_toc }

 This tutorial walks you through the steps needed to setup and deploy a standalone, single-node Offen Fair Web Analytics instance that is using SQLite file as its database backend.